Why are you doing this renovation project?

 In January 2017 Britain's oldest and most established building company, R. Durtnell and Sons Limited, were appointed by Brighton & Hove City Council as contractors to start works on transforming the Grade 1 listed Brighton Dome Corn Exchange and Grade 2 listed Studio Theatre.
 Works began in February 2017.

 How long will Phase One take?

-Construction for the first phase of the project started in February 2017 with an estimated completion date of autumn/winter 2018.
+The estimated completion date is mid 2019.
 Works will be staged and the Dome Concert Hall will remain open throughout the redevelopment.